andyp223/andyp223.github.io/index.md

 Hello!
 I am a recent graduate of Brown University, where I studied Applied Math and Computer Science.
 I am currently interested in applied cryptography.

-During my time at Brown, I was fortunate to work with Seny Kamara on multiple projects dealing with leakage attacks and searchable databases, and Eli Upfal on weakly supervised learning.
+During my time at Brown, I was fortunate to work with <a href="http://cs.brown.edu/~seny/">Seny Kamara</a> on multiple projects dealing with leakage attacks and searchable databases, and <a href="http://cs.brown.edu/people/eupfal/">Eli Upfal</a> on weakly supervised learning.

 I am applying to PhD programs for Fall 2021.